greenpeace/planet4-docker-selenium-tests/README.md

     ```
 1. (Optional) If you need to see the actual browser running the tests, you will need a vnc client.
  A choice would be ([RealVnc](https://www.realvnc.com/en/connect/download/vnc/)).
- Download and install the vnc client and then you would be able to connect to the container by specifying the address **127.0.0.1:5900**
+ Download and install the vnc client and then you would be able to connect to the container by specifying the address **127.0.0.1:5900**.
+ The password to connect is **secret**

 ### Environment variables